dminustin/laravel-api-factory/README.md

 - Swagger Documentation
 - Postman collection

+All my Laravel`s projects I have one pain: there is necessary to create routes, controllers, validators and such more routines.
+From project to project I have to do same actions.
+For this purpose, I wrote a composer component that helps me to make easily all of my tasks.
+I hope that my component will be helpful for other Laravel programmers.

 ### The general philosophy is:

 "Actions" are contains all functionality, you may want to use it without HTTP requests, for example, in workers